Decide for yourself which is the best wax for candles after comparing paraffin vs. soy wax vs. beeswax side by side.

 What is Soy Wax?

-Soy wax is quickly gaining popularity because soy is a sustainable resource, it’s natural and non-toxic, and therefore safer to burn indoors.
+Soy wax is a form of hydrogenated soybean oil.
+It has become hugely popular in recent years because soy is a sustainable resource, it’s natural and non-toxic, and therefore safer to burn indoors.

 Soy Wax Prices

 Soy wax ranges from $11.22/lb for a small quantity, to $3.69/lb for 10 lbs.

 Where to Buy

 This is my favorite reasonably-priced soy wax brand from Amazon.
 It comes with cotton wicks and centering devices, which you’ll also need for your container candles.
 I’ve bought this one many, many times.